confluentinc/ksqldb-recipes/docs/real-time-analytics/location-based-alerting/index.md

 ---
 seo:
-  title: Real-time geolocation based alerting
+  title: Real-Time Geolocation-Based Alerting
-  description: This ksqlDB recipe shows real-time, personalized location based alerts.
-Merchant data is sourced from a database, and user location events from a mobile device.
+  description: This ksqlDB recipe demonstrates how to create real-time, personalized, location-based alerts.
+Merchant data is sourced from a database, and user location events are sourced from a mobile device.
 The event streams are joined to generate alerts when a user passes close to a participating merchant.
 ---

-# Geolocation Based Alerting
+# Geolocation-Based Alerting

-Customers are no longer satisfied with boring static websites to purchase your product or consume your service.
+Customers are no longer satisfied with using boring static websites to purchase your product or consume your service.
 Users demand interactive and contextualized real-time mobile applications.
-Providing customers with rich, real-time experiences is fundamental, and this recipe shows how ksqlDB can help build personalized location based alerts in real-time from user provided mobile geolocation data.
+Providing customers with rich, real-time experiences is fundamental, and this recipe shows how ksqlDB can help to build personalized, location-based alerts in real time with user-provided mobile geolocation data.

 ## Step by step